p PROVISIONS AND CONTINGENT LIABILITIES

 (c) Commodity risk

-I n the course of hedging its purchases either through direct sale or through futures contracts, the company may also be exposed to the inherent risk associated with trading activities conducted by its personnel.
-Commodities price risk is the financial risk which effects company performance and company strategically manages it, by judicious usage of short term and longterm price contracts, hedging through derivatives product on various commodity exchanges.
-The company has in place a robust, well-designed risk management policy and governance framework to effectively safeguard its interest from price volatility and minimise risk exposure.
+In the course of hedging its purchases either through direct sale or through futures contracts, the company may also be exposed to the inherent risk associated with trading activities conducted by its personnel.
+Commodities price risk is the financial risk which effects company performance and company strategically manages it, by judicious usage of short-term and long¬ term price contracts, hedging through derivatives product on various commodity exchanges.
+The company has in place a robust, well-designed risk management policy and governance framework to effectively safeguard its interest from price volatility and minimize risk exposure.

 To hedge commodity related risk, the open outstanding position of forward/future as on March 31, 2024 is Crude Palm Oil 98,250.00 MT and Soya Degum Oil 2,286.144 MT.